 In Thursday Next's world, literature is a hot topic.
 She is a literary detective and she tries to capture a mysterious terrorist, Hades.
 The novel is an absolute hoot for whoever likes British literature, a great romp with colourful characters within a unique world.

 Uchronia, Dystopia, YA, Own Voices.

-Your target: a teenager fed up with how unfair this world is (and who doesn't do a thing to change it).
+Your target: a teenager fed up with how unfair this world is.

 Noughts and Crosses is the first volume in a series describing an alternate world in which the African people gained the advantage on Europeans.
 The novel follows the story of two teenagers, separated by their skin colour.
 It's a very thought challenging story about racism that gives teenagers more than the usual run-of-the-mill dystopias.